Heli-Skiing on Iceland's North Coast

-The terrain on the Gold Coats is the definition of awesome.
-Set on a mountainous peninsula looking west across Iceland’s longest fjord and north across the infinite abyss of the North Atlantic are perfectly pitched fall line runs, stacked one on top of the other and glowing orange under the arctic sun.
+The ski terrain on the Gold Coast is the definition of awesome.
+Set on a mountainous peninsula looking west across Iceland’s longest fjord and north across the infinite abyss of the North Atlantic are perfectly pitched fall line runs, stacked one on top of the other and glowing orange under the evening arctic sun.

 Having spent the previous day driving around in a snow storm and visiting herring museums, waking up to more cloud and a poor weather forecast was unwelcome to say the least – except perhaps for those who had found the bottom of Arnaud’s bottle of Poire the night before.
 But with optimism in our hearts we set off to immerse ourselves in more Icelandic culture at the local herring factory and to drink industrial quantities of coffee in Akureyri.

 By late afternoon optimism and hope were turning to despair and a chronic thirst for something more punchy than coffee.
 I wasn’t sure if it was a caffeine induced hallucination but on the drive home the weather did seem to be improving.
 By the time we got back the snow had stopped falling and on the other side of the fjord the clouds were definitely breaking.
 Skiing was starting to look like a possibility – at least for a low landing or two.